How do I log in to Student@work?

 - Login options

-- How to log in with your eID or alien registration card?
+- How to log in with your electronic identity card (eID) or electronic alien registration card?

 - How to log in using itsme?

-- How to log in if you are not a Belgian national?
+- How to log in using a username and password?

 - Is there an app for Student@work?

-- With your personal eID or alien registration card
+- Your personal electronic identity card (eID) or electronic alien registration card

-- a unique code with time-limited validity that your generate with a mobile app (e.g.: Google Authenticator, Duo Mobile,...).
+- a code you generate with a mobile app (e.g. Google Authenticator, Duo Mobile...).

-How to log in with your eID or alien registration card?
+How to log in with your electronic identity card (eID) or electronic alien registration card?

-Before getting started, check first that your computer is configured to use the eID card or alien registration card.
+Before getting started, check first that your computer is configured to use the eID or electronic alien registration card.

 On the eID website you can read:

-- how to test that it all works properly.
+- how to test that all works properly

-- Insert your eID card or alien registration card into the card reader.
+- Insert your eID or electronic alien registration card into the card reader.

 - Go to the login page.